-Try to use less common words and accompany them with relevant examples or explanations.
+Try to use less common words and make sure to include them with relevant examples or explanations.
 Interviewers have been in many rooms with different people, and some of these phrases are so common that they hope to find someone who does not mention them when describing themselves.

-Creativity is also an essential skill to an employer because it shows your ability to develop brilliant ideas that might help the company.
+Creativity is also essential for an employer because it shows your ability to develop brilliant ideas that might help the company.
 Use your creativity to bring out the best traits, qualities, or skills you have.

-Lack of confidence is not a good look on a candidate.
-Speaking with confidence makes you stand out as it shows you believe what you are saying.
-Most interviewers will attribute a lack of confidence to lies, and they think you cannot speak out firmly because the skills you mention are not accurate.
+A lack of confidence is not a good look.
+Speaking confidently makes you stand out and shows you believe what you are saying.
+Interviewers may attribute a lack of confidence to lies and think you cannot speak out firmly because the skills you mention are inaccurate.

-It does not matter whether these people are colleagues or clients, and you need to be able to express yourself to have an impact on the people around you.
-Sit upright when answering the question and make sure the interviewer can hear you clearly.
+It does not matter whether these people are colleagues or clients, and you need to be able to express yourself to impact the people around you.
+Sit upright when answering the question, and make sure the interviewer can hear you clearly.

 There is nothing as dull as a long and vague answer, and it should never be an answer to what makes you unique.
 If you give a boring answer to that question, the interviewer has already formed an unpleasant opinion about you.

 Sometimes we get carried away by the question and give unending stories.
-Responses to interview questions should be brief and straight to the point.
-Try to answer the question with as few words as possible without leaving out essential details.
+Your responses to interview questions should be brief and straight to the point.
+Try answering the question with as few words as possible without missing essential details.

 Come up with up to four solid traits that will catch the interviewer’s attention and tie a few examples to each one of them.
 Try to pick instances that do not need too much detail to make sense.
 The shorter the story, the easier it will be for the interviewer to understand.

-Employees typically want a well-rounded, experienced employee.
+Employees typically want well-rounded, experienced employees.
 They might need someone with the hard skills necessary for the job, but someone with soft skills is also a huge benefit.
 When answering what makes you unique, balance out hard and soft skills.